Qi5Lei/DFGS/README.md

 *We will release the full code in the future.*

 If you are using the above-mentioned framework, you just need to place our DFGS code in the sampler package and import it for use.

+You can run the project by modifying the corresponding configuration (cfg) files and using the run.py script.